BenjaminPaap/WP-AutoSharePost/README.md

  - PLANNED: Create a widget to show every facebook like for your shared post like other twitter widgets do.
 Maybe a twitter widget too, so that you don't need to install another plugin.

+### 0.2.3

+ - ADDED: Default messages for facebook and twitter.
+If auto sharing is enabled in a wordpress post the plugin will look for default messages.
+If they are set the post will be shared.

 ### 0.2.2

  - ADDED: Support for different posting types on facebook.com.
 You can now choose